Hot Tub Time Machine 2

-Hot Tub Time Machine 2 is a 2015 American science-fiction comedy film directed by Steve Pink and written by Josh Heald.
+Hot Tub Time Machine 2 is a 2015 American science fiction comedy film directed by Steve Pink and written by Josh Heald.
 The film stars Rob Corddry, Craig Robinson, Clark Duke, Adam Scott, Chevy Chase, and Gillian Jacobs.
 It is the sequel to the 2010 film Hot Tub Time Machine.
-The film was released on February 20, 2015.
+The film was released by Paramount Pictures on February 20, 2015.
 John Cusack, who played Adam Yates and produced the first film, does not return in the theatrical cut, but has a brief cameo in the unrated version.
-The film grossed $13 million against a budget of $14–18 million, and reviews were generally unfavorable, deeming it "unfunny" and "unoriginal".
+The film grossed $13.1 million against a budget of $14–18 million, and reviews were generally unfavorable, deeming it "unfunny" and "unoriginal".

 Plot

 Five years after the events of the first film, Lou Dorchen and Nick Webber have become rich and famous, with Lou becoming a billionaire and Nick being a successful musician/singer.
 At Lou's celebratory party, Lou is shot in the groin.
 Jacob (Lou's son) and Nick drag him to the hot tub time machine and activate it to travel back in time to find and stop the killer.
 When they awaken, they find themselves 10 years in the future, where Jacob is in charge of Lou's mansion.
 After determining that they are in an alternate timeline where Lou's killer is from this future, they go to their friend Adam Yates's home, only to meet his son Adam Yates Stedmeyer (Adam Jr.), who is engaged to a woman named Jill.

 Lou suspects his nemesis Gary Winkle is the killer, but he learns Gary actually made his own fortune from some land that Lou could have purchased.
 They party at Gary's nightclub, where Adam Jr. takes hallucinogens for the first time.
 The next day, they attend the popular television game show Choozy Doozy, where contestant Nick is required to have virtual reality sex with a man.
 As Lou suggested the idea, he is obliged to participate, but uses his "lifeline" to switch with Adam Jr.

 Essentially, Jacob becomes disillusioned with the misadventures and leaves the group to get drunk at Gary's club and to then commit suicide by jumping off an extremely high building.
 Lou makes amends with him and prevents his suicide.